-Ueland, M, Blanes, L, Taudte, RV, Stuart, BH, Cole, N, Willis, P, Roux, C & Doble, P 2016, 'Capillary-driven microfluidic paper-based analytical devices for lab on a chip screening of explosive residues in soil.', Journal of chromatography.
-A, vol. 1436, pp. 28-33.View/Download from: UTS OPUS or Publisher's site
+Ueland, M, Blanes, L, Taudte, RV, Stuart, BH, Cole, N, Willis, P, Roux, C & Doble, P 2016, 'Capillary-driven microfluidic paper-based analytical devices for lab on a chip screening of explosive residues in soil', JOURNAL OF CHROMATOGRAPHY A, vol. 1436, pp. 28-33.View/Download from: Publisher's site

-Ueland, M, Nizio, KD, Forbes, SL & Stuart, BH 2015, 'The interactive effect of the degradation of cotton clothing and decomposition fluid production associated with decaying remains', Forensic Science International, vol. 255, pp. 56-63.View/Download from: UTS OPUS or Publisher's site
+Ueland, M, Nizio, KD, Forbes, SL & Stuart, BH 2015, 'The interactive effect of the degradation of cotton clothing and decomposition fluid production associated with decaying remains', Forensic Science International, vol. 255, pp. 56-63.View/Download from: Publisher's site

 Abstract Textiles are a commonly encountered source of evidence in forensic cases.
 In the past, most research has been focused on how textiles affect the decomposition process while little attention has been paid to how the decomposition products interact with the textiles.
 While some studies have shown that the presence of remains will have an effect on the degradation of clothing associated with a decaying body, very little work has been carried out on the specific mechanisms that prevent or delay textile degradation when in contact with decomposing remains.
 In order to investigate the effect of decomposition fluid on textile degradation, three clothed domestic pig (Sus scrofa domesticus) carcasses were placed on a soil surface, textile specimens were collected over a period of a year and were then analysed using ATR-FTIR spectroscopy and GC-MS. Multivariate statistical analysis was used to analyse the data.
 Cotton specimens not associated with remains degraded markedly, whereas the samples exposed to decomposition fluids remained relatively intact over the same time frame.
 An investigation of the decomposition by-products found that the protein-related bands remained stable and unchanged throughout the experiment.
 Lipid components, on the other hand, demonstrated a significant change; this was confirmed with the use of both ATR-FTIR spectroscopy and GC-MS. Through an advanced statistical approach, information about the decomposition by-products and their characteristics was obtained.
 There is potential that the lipid profile in a textile specimen could be a valuable tool used in the examination of clothing located at a crime scene.

-Ueland, M, Breton, H & Forbes, SL 2014, 'Bacterial populations associated with early-stage adipocere formation in lacustrine waters', International Journal of Legal Medicine, vol. 128, no. 2, pp. 379-387.View/Download from: UTS OPUS or Publisher's site
+Ueland, M, Breton, H & Forbes, SL 2014, 'Bacterial populations associated with early-stage adipocere formation in lacustrine waters', International Journal of Legal Medicine, vol. 128, no. 2, pp. 379-387.View/Download from: Publisher's site

 The preservation of soft tissue is a valuable evidence for forensic investigation as it may provide information about the cause and manner of death as well as the time since death.
 Adipocere forms from the conversion of triglycerides in the neutral fats into stable fatty acids producing a solid white product which aids tissue preservation.
 Adipocere will typically form in water-logged grave sites and aquatic environments.
 Documentation on the chemical and microbiological changes that cause adipocere formation in aquatic environments is scant and mostly based on observational case reports.
 The aim of this study was to monitor the early adipocere formation in lacustrine waters to investigate the effect of aquatic bacteria on adipocere formation.
 Tissue samples from pork (Sus scrofa domesticus) belly were submerged in water samples from Lake Ontario and deionised water (control).
 Bacteria samples from both water and tissue were harvested.
 Changes in the fatty acid composition of the tissue were determined using gas chromatography-mass spectrometry.
 Early-stage adipocere formation was confirmed on porcine tissue submerged in lake water but was not identified on porcine tissue submerged in deionised water.
 Adipocere formation required an abundance of gram-positive bacteria during the early postmortem period to assist in lipolysing the triglycerides into free fatty acids.
 Formation of adipocere in the lake water resulted in a decrease in bacterial concentrations in the tissue over time.

-Stuart, BH & Ueland, M 2017, 'Decomposition in Aquatic Environments' in Taphonomy of Human Remains Forensic Analysis of the Dead and the Depositional Environment, John Wiley & Sons.View/Download from: UTS OPUS or Publisher's site
+Stuart, BH & Ueland, M 2017, 'Decomposition in Aquatic Environments' in Taphonomy of Human Remains Forensic Analysis of the Dead and the Depositional Environment, John Wiley & Sons.View/Download from: Publisher's site

 A truly interdisciplinary approach to this core subject within Forensic Science Combines essential theory with practical crime scene work Includes case studies Applicable to all time periods so has relevance for conventional archaeology, ...

-Stuart, BH & Ueland, M 2017, 'Degradation of Clothing in Depositional Environments' in Taphonomy of Human Remains Forensic Analysis of the Dead and the Depositional Environment, John Wiley & Sons, pp. 120-133.View/Download from: UTS OPUS or Publisher's site
+Stuart, BH & Ueland, M 2017, 'Degradation of Clothing in Depositional Environments' in Taphonomy of Human Remains Forensic Analysis of the Dead and the Depositional Environment, John Wiley & Sons, pp. 120-133.View/Download from: Publisher's site

 A truly interdisciplinary approach to this core subject within Forensic Science Combines essential theory with practical crime scene work Includes case studies Applicable to all time periods so has relevance for conventional archaeology, ...